BetMGM Bonus Code SI1500: Get up to $1,500 in Bonus Bets for Monday Night Football

 - Second chance TD: Get a second chance on first TD bets if your pick scores second.

-- SGP Odds Boost Token: Get an SGP odds boost for Monday Night Football
+- SGP Odds Boost Token: Get an SGP odds boost for Bears vs. Commanders.

 FanDuel